User Tools

 RIT shall function as outlined in the Emergency Procedure Manual C-82.

-• The first arriving RIT team will assemble their equipment and ascend to the staging floor utilizing the safest and most effective means.
+• The RIT Group will assemble their equipment and ascend to the staging floor utilizing the safest and most effective means.

 • The RIT team shall stage one floor below the fire floor.